Mold Remediation Utah

 - Contain it: Containment chamber is built and air leaks are blocked to prevent spores from escaping.

 - Dry it: Dehumidifier will dry home without spreading spores.
 NEVER use air movers that blow and spread spores into clean areas!

 - Remove it: Clean or remove and dispose non-salvageable or contaminated items

 - Dispose it: Materials are double bagged, sealed, taped, labeled,, and disposed of in proper receptacle.

 - Capture it: HEPA vacuum contaminated area and items to remove spores not seen with the human eye

-- Clean it: Antimicrobial and biocide agents are sprayed to inactivate or kill any microorganisms.
+- Clean it: Mold is remediated using antimicrobial and biocide agents that are sprayed to inactivate or kill any microorganisms.
 Porous materials like ceiling tiles, insulation drywall and fabric are generally removed.
 Semi-Porous non-Removable materials like wood and concrete can be cleaned with HEPA vacuum, abrasive sanding and hand cleaning.